It’s a U.S. Army Howitzer released by AFV club, built in May 2014.

-After having understood real weapon’s performance, firstly I felt it weak and unreliable but is powerful.
-This cannon reminds me the 105mm howitzer was loaded on one of the Sherman tanks variations.
+After having understood the real weapon’s performance, firstly I felt it weak and unreliable but is powerful.
+This cannon reminds me of the 105mm howitzer was loaded on one of the Sherman tanks variations.

 I set out a radio operator and commander with this howitzer.
-The front line commander should not be here like backward, but he looks like the commander of the artillery.
+The front-line commander should not be here backward, but he looks like the commander of the artillery.
 Radioman is taking requests from the front.